-3.4 Implementation of the ensemble Kalman filter
+3.4 Implementation of the EnKF

-We used the software environment PDAF (Nerger et al., 2005; Nerger and Hiller, 2013) in combination with the mantle convection code STAGYY (Tackley, 2008) to develop an ensemble Kalman filter code for mantle convection .
-PDAF provides a set of core routines computing in parallel the analysis steps for a range of ensemble based data assimilation techniques.
+We used the software environment PDAF (Nerger et al., 2005; Nerger and Hiller, 2013) in combination with the mantle convection code STAGYY (Tackley, 2008) to develop an EnKF code for mantle convection.
+PDAF provides a set of core routines computing in parallel the analysis steps for a range of ensemble-based data assimilation techniques.
 It provides as well a set of standard routines to adapt the parallelization of a preexisting parallel forward numerical model and integrate the data assimilation routines.
 The final product is a highly scalable ensemble data assimilation code running both forecasts and analyses in parallel.

-We modified the STAGYY code following the procedure recommended by PDAF (see the online documentation wiki at Nerger, 2016).
-We also made a few modifications in PDAF routines to allow for localization directly on the forecast error

-30 Nerger, 2016).
-We also made a few modifications in PDAF routines to allow for localization directly on the forecast error covariance with the ensemble Kalman filter.
-Additionally, we designed a basic observation database so as to load in a single step all the observations used in the data assimilation procedure.
+We modified the STAGYY code following the procedure recommended by PDAF (see the online documentation wiki in Nerger, 2016).
+We also made a few modifications to PDAF routines to allow for localization directly in the forecast error covariance with the EnKF.
+Additionally, we designed a basic observation database so as to load, in a single step, all the observations used in the data assimilation procedure.

-4 A posteriori evaluation of the ensemble Kalman filter method
+4 A posteriori evaluation of the EnKF method

 We test the data assimilation scheme on twin experiments using the model described in Sect.
 2.1.
-Throughout this section, we compare the results of the ensemble Kalman filter for mantle circulation reconstructions to the results computed using the method developed in Bocher et al. (2016), hereafter referred to as method 1.
+Throughout this section, we compare the results of the EnKF for mantle circulation reconstructions to the results computed using the method developed in Bocher et al. (2016), hereafter referred to as method 1.